 I spent most of 2021 watching older films and discovered some real hidden gems but I thought I’d share a list of my Top 10 Favorite new releases before the Academy Awards show next month.
-If you’re interested in a list of my favorite older films discoveries last year drop me a note and consider supporting my work with a Ko-fi donation @ https://ko-fi.com/kimberlylindbergs
+If you’re interested in seeing a list of my favorite older film discoveries last year drop me a note and consider supporting my work with a Ko-fi donation @ https://ko-fi.com/kimberlylindbergs

 Films are listed alphabetically.

 Can’t Get You Out of My Head (Dir.
 Adam Curtis, 2021)

 Is it hyperbolic to say that every film critic should have Adam Curtis’ latest opus on their best of 2021 list?
 Yes, it is but I can’t help myself.
 In a world where so few filmmakers today are willing to explore and deconstruct, much less even address, the social and cultural predicament we find ourselves in at the moment Curtis’ work is demanding but essential.
 His latest Film/TV Series/Art Installation runs 7-8 hours and might just be his most important work because he ends it with some hope or at least points towards a way out of this militaristic capital-driven hellscape we’ve created.
 Another world is possible but we need to understand this one in order to imagine a way forward.
 Do yourself (and your world) a favor and engage with his work.
 A free playlist containing all 6 parts of Can’t Get You Out of My Head is available to watch on Youtube.